 If services have been denied to you, your providers are allowed to file an appeal on your behalf.
-They need to have your written permission to do so.
+We will need to have your written or verbal permission to do so.

 How to Appeal a Decision

 In an appeal, a different health care professional at Trillium will review your case.
 Ask us for an appeal by: